LambdaSchool/Sprint-Challenge--SQL/README.md

 # Sprint Challenge: SQL

-Design a database for an online chat system.
+Design a database for an online chat system. - DONE

 ## Deliverables

-Add a file called `queries.sql` that runs all of the `CREATE TABLE`, `INSERT`, and `SELECT` queries, below.
+Add a file called `queries.sql` that runs all of the `CREATE TABLE`, `INSERT`, and `SELECT` queries, below. - DONE

 The last question is a fill-in-the-blank.
 You can add that as a SQL comment to the end of `queries.sql`.